sirthirrygolooo/DDosCord/README.md

 **Let's have fun now !** @_@

 ### [↑](#table-of-contents) Usage
-Manually in the commande line
+Manually in the command line

         python main.py